Visper22/Sleep-Disorders-Datasets/README.md

 ## [CAP Sleep Database]([https://physionet.org/content/apnea-ecg/1.0.0/](https://physionet.org/content/capslpdb/1.0.0/))
 Published: July 26, 2012.
 Version: 1.0.0

 The Cyclic Alternating Pattern (CAP) is a periodic EEG activity occurring during NREM sleep.
 It is characterized by cyclic sequences of cerebral activation (phase A) followed by periods of deactivation (phase B) which separate two successive phase A periods with an interval <1 min.
-Phase A periods are subdivided into three subtypes.
 Despite being a physiological phenomenon, CAP is also a marker of sleep instability and can be correlated with several sleep-related pathologies.
-In fact, on one hand CAP can reflect a reaction of the sleeping brain to any endogenous or exogenous disturbance; on the other hand, the A phase of CAP has been interpreted as a kind of gate through which pathological events more easily occur [3].

 This database is intended to provide a useful number of carefully annotated examples of CAP in a representative variety of pathophysiologic contexts, for development and evaluation of automated CAP analyzers, as well as to support basic studies of the dynamics of CAP.

-Several efforts have been made to develop a reliable automatic CAP-scoring algorithm [11].
-Most of these methods rely on the extraction of spectral features from the EEG and on the application of machine-learning algorithms.
-Although all these methods achieve good results, none of them is yet applied to clinical practice since they either require some amount of clinician intervention or do not achieve a sufficient accuracy in the classification to support the clinical diagnosis.
-Some recordings from this database have been used for studies on features related to CAP phase A [12-16] and for training automatic CAP detection algorithms [17].
+Sleep stage automatic detection and Sleep disorders detecntion (although very unbalanced)

-- 108 polysomnographic recordings registered at the Sleep Disorders Center of the Ospedale Maggiore of Parma, Italy.
+registered at the Sleep Disorders Center of the Ospedale Maggiore of Parma, Italy.

+- 108 polysomnographic recordings
-- Records include least 3 EEG channels (F3 or F4, C3 or C4 and O1 or O2, referred to A1 or A2), EOG (2 channels), EMG of the submentalis muscle, bilateral anterior tibial EMG, respiration signals (airflow, abdominal and thoracic effort and SaO2) and ECG.
+- Records include multiple pre-filtered biosignals: at least 3 EEG channels (F3 or F4, C3 or C4 and O1 or O2, referred to A1 or A2) and EOG (2 channels), EMG of the submentalis muscle, bilateral anterior tibial EMG, respiration signals (airflow, abdominal and thoracic effort, and SaO2) and ECG.
-- Additional traces include EEG bipolar traces, according to the 10-20 international system (Fp1-F3, F3-C3, C3-P3, P3-O1 and/or Fp2-F4, F4-C4, C4-P4, P4-O2).
+- Some records may have additional EEG traces (Fp1-F3, F3-C3, C3-P3, P3-O1 and/or Fp2-F4, F4-C4, C4-P4, P4-O2)
-- The 16 healthy subjects included in the study did not present any neurological disorders and were free of drugs affecting the central nervous system.
+- Sampling rate varies between and within biosignals
-- Subject info
+- Subject info [**Link**]

 ### Files